So Business List. Observation in the Workplace with Station Observation Checklist

 Even well-written standards will not execute themselves.
 For example, states have legislative and executive branches.
 The first issues laws, and the second ensures their execution.
 The same applies to enterprises.
 It is not enough to issue a standard; you also need to ensure its implementation.
 How can this be done?
 There are too many ways, but we don't need them all.
 Let's consider just one of them — the observation checklist (OC) and the control process built around it.

-A Very Short History of Observation Checklist (OC)
+A Very Short History of Station Observation Checklist (SOC)

 Lists or checklists are unremarkable phenomena, as is their history.
 This blog has already attempted to discover the approximate years of the emergence of lists.
 The history of checklists was also explored here.
 Each time, the first mention sounds as if it is something everyone understands.